PennLINC/xcp_d/docs/workflows.rst

 Optional Parameters
 -------------------

--  ``--dcan-qc``: By default, XCP-D will not create the DCAN executive summary or QC file when run in the ``linc`` mode.
+-  ``--abcc-qc``: By default, XCP-D will not create the DCAN executive summary or QC file when run in the ``linc`` mode.
-   If you would like to create these files, you must include the ``--dcan-qc`` flag.
+   If you would like to create these files, you must include the ``--abcc-qc`` flag.

 Prohibited Parameters
 ---------------------